C++ Vocabulary Types

 1. Sum types / tagged unions — "this is one of A, B, or C."

-2. State machines — each state is a different type.
+2. State machines — each state = different type.

 3. Heterogeneous error returnsvariant<Success, NetworkError, ParseError>.

-variant is type-safe: you cannot read a value of the wrong type without going through get (which throws on mismatch) or holds_alternative.
+• Type-safe: can't read wrong type without get (throws on mismatch) or holds_alternative.

 6. std::any